Weaning a reflux baby is tricky, but this simple guide will help you with your journey.

 Introducing a Reflux Baby to Food

-I waited to start weaning my baby at 6 months, even though she had severe reflux.
-She also has a milk allergy and we recently discovered she has a soy allergy as well.
-I was advised to start her with fruit and vegetable purees, so it would be a gentle start for her digestive system as she hadn’t yet been seen by a paediatrician to have a skin prick test to rule out other food allergies.
+When my baby reached 6 months I was advised to start her with fruit and vegetable purees.
+This was supposed to be a gentle start for her digestive system as she hadn’t yet seen a paediatrician or had a skin prick test to rule out other food allergies.